dpoint01/paris-stats-germain/README.md

 <p align="center">
   PSG stats tracker for fantasy football league banter.<br>
   Player-level match stats, trend charts, team aggregates, and Wikipedia bios.<br>
-  All in French.
-All in the spirit of the Parc des Princes.
 </p>

 <p align="center">